Elderly woman looking up

 The Treatments For Diabetic Retinopathy

 It is important to seek medical care right away if you are showing any signs of diabetic retinopathy.
-The team at Ohio Vision in Sidney, OH, can assess your symptoms and develop a treatment plan to slow progression to PDR or vision loss.
+The team at Ohio Vision in Sidney, OH, can assess your symptoms and develop a treatment plan to slow its progression to PDR or vision loss.

 Focal Laser Treatment (Photocoagulation)